vsolovyov/blog/content/postgresql-jsonb-index.md

 services, and sometimes they cross-link wrong articles.

-Some monitoring services download data from Crossref, Pubmed, PMC and some others, add them and report that they have 180 millions of articles, 220 millions or some other bullshit.
-We strive to merge same article from different sources into one entity with many external identifiers.
+Some monitoring services download data from Crossref, Pubmed, PMC and some others sources, add them and report that they have 180 millions of articles, 220 millions or some other bullshit.
+We strive to merge the same article from different sources into one entity with many external identifiers.
 We called these identifiers "origin ids" and stored them in a special `jsonb` column, so one row could have a record like this:

 ```
 {"pubmed": "3782696", "pmc": "24093010", "doi": "10.3389/fnhum.2013.00489"}